ut-iis/PAL/README.md

 ## About
-PAL is a ranking aggregation library [Intelligent Information Systems Labratory](http://ece.ut.ac.ir/en/lab/intelligent-information-system-lab) of [ECE](http://ece.ut.ac.ir/), developed to be used in [ACM Recsys Challenge 2014](http://2014.recsyschallenge.com)
+PAL is a ranking aggregation library [Intelligent Information Systems Labratory](http://ece.ut.ac.ir/en/lab/intelligent-information-system-lab) of [ECE](http://ece.ut.ac.ir/), developed to be used in [ACM Recsys Challenge 2014](http://2014.recsyschallenge.com).
+This library is developed in Ruby.

 ## Supported Methods